danohn/langchain-conversationrelay/README.md

    - Save

 3. **Test the voice agent**:
-   - Call your Twilio phone number
-   - The agent will greet you and respond to your questions
-   - Try: "What is 10 plus 5?" then ask "What was that result?"
+   - **First call**: "My name is Daniel.
+What is 10 plus 5?"
-   - Memory persists within a call, but each new call starts fresh (new Call SID = new session)
+   - Agent responds: "15"
+   - Hang up
+   - **Second call** (from same number): "What's my name?"
+   - Agent responds: "Your name is Daniel!"
+   - Memory persists across calls from the same phone number!

 **How it works**:
-- Twilio receives the call → requests TwiML from `/twiml` endpoint
+- Twilio receives the call → sends POST to `/twiml` with `From` parameter (caller's phone number)
-- TwiML contains `<ConversationRelay>` pointing to your WebSocket
+- TwiML endpoint adds phone number as custom parameter to ConversationRelay
-- ConversationRelay handles STT/TTS and sends text over WebSocket
-- Server processes text with LangChain agent
-- Agent response is sent back and converted to speech
+- WebSocket receives setup message with custom parameters
+- Uses phone number as `thread_id` for persistent memory (not Call SID)
-- Conversation is saved with Call SID as the session ID (unique per call)
+- Conversation history is saved and restored based on caller's phone number
+- Each caller has their own persistent conversation thread

 ## Project Structure